spantaleev/sijax-python/docs/api.rst

 You often need to submit forms without reloading the page.
 If you want to use Sijax for that, you would have to extract the fields from the form, create a dictionary and pass that to ``Sijax.request()`` (see :ref:`clientside-sijax-request`).

-Sijax provides a browser helper for that, called ``Sijax.getFormValues()`` which can extract all the fields from a form on the page and give you a dictionary.
+Sijax provides a browser helper for that called ``Sijax.getFormValues()`` which can extract all the fields from a form on the page and give you a dictionary.

 The signature of ``Sijax.getFormValues()`` is::